-- a Cash Flow Statement and related notes; - Comparative period reconciliation for share capital; - Disclosures in respect of transactions with wholly owned subsidiaries; - The effects of new but not yet effective IFRSs; and - Disclosures in respect of the compensation of Key Management Personnel.
+- a Cash flow statement and related notes: - Comparative year reconciliation for share capital; - Disclosures in respect of transactions with wholly owned subsidiaries; - The effects of new but not yet effective IFRSs; and - Disclosures in respect of the compensation of Key management personnel.

-The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below have, unless otherwise stated, been applied consistently to all years presented in these financial statements.